citroscience/citroscience.github.io/_posts/2016-04-15-gravitational-waves.md

 affected the light coming from that period of time.

-Finally we did get an image from that period of the polarized light (shown below) which was detected by <a href="https://en.wikipedia.org/wiki/BICEP_and_Keck_Array" desc="Check out for LIGO which finally detected a gravitational wave source">BICEP 2</a> back in March 2014.
+Finally we did get an image from that period of the polarized light (shown below) which was detected by BICEP 2 back in March 2014.

 **But this was later ruled out and confirmed to be the result of cosmic dust.**